-I’m not sure if it’s because we got married so young or just because my ears only heard the negatives, but I heard so many times that marriage is hard, that it takes so much work and that love is a choice that sometimes the pitter-patter of my heart when my husband walks into the room catches me by surprise.
+I’m unsure if it’s because we got married so young or because my ears only heard the negatives.
+Still, I heard so many times that marriage is hard, that it takes so much work, and that love is a choice that sometimes the pitter-patter of my heart when my husband walks into the room, catches me by surprise.

-We were just babies when we got married, but we’ve grown up together over the past ten years — through cross-country moves and building a home, through babies and miscarriages and through becoming an at-home family.
+We were just babies when we got married, but we’ve grown up together over the past ten years — through cross-country moves and building a home, babies, and miscarriages, and becoming an at-home family.
 Looking back, I wouldn’t have it any other way!

 Here are 9 lessons we’ve learned about marriage through the years:

 1. A rough patch doesn’t mean things are over.

 It might sound funny, but I’m so thankful that our history includes a rough patch.
 I’m thankful that we can look back and know with certainty that our relationship can endure.
 Honestly, it puts the small tiffs and the bigger arguments into perspective, and I think it takes the pressure off of our marriage and wondering if this fight will be the one that breaks us.

 We’ve been through some pretty tough times — and come out on the other side — and that has strengthened us.

 One thing that we’ve found to be true is that it helps to touch when we’re angry.
 It helps to look each other in the eye, to hug or to hold hands because it forms a tangible connection between us that’s hard to ignore.
 It reminds us what matters and gives us a chance to see, hear, and feel the other person’s position.